pluralsight/guides/published/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ```

 #### Bootstrapping Angular 2
-The Rails applicaiton is now ready to load an Angular 2 application that resides in its <code>public</code> directory.
+The Rails application is now ready to load an Angular 2 application that resides in its <code>public</code> directory.
 To start off, let's create a root html document that is going to load all the JavaScript files:
 ```html
 <!-- public/index.html -->
 <html>